leitstand/leitstand-security/leitstand-users/doc/datamodel.md

 # Leitstand User Repository Database Model

-This document describes the tables, including their relations, forming the _Leitstand User Repository Database Model_, which is a relational database model.
+This document describes the tables, including their relations, of the _Leitstand User Repository Database Model_, which is a relational database model.

 The Leitstand user repository tables are located in the `auth` database schema.